 This blog has been updated from an earlier article

-Think of the last time you ordered something online from say Amazon or your favorite web store.
+Think of the last time you ordered something online.
+What was your experience?

 …Did you feel confident about the experience?

 The top-tier ecommerce stores and marketplaces have been subconsciously training our consumer expectations so that when our expectations aren’t validated by automated emails, notifications, and receipts, we begin to have doubts (and even mild consumer anxiety).
 The Amazon customer experience, as one example, is so slick that you’re likely to not have thought twice while adding an item to your cart and clicking ‘1-Click to Checkout’ — you don’t even need to actively authorize PayPal to debit your accounts if you’re a Prime member.
 And you never have any doubts on whether or not your item(s) will arrive when ordering Prime, either; those cheerily-wrapped packages with the branded ‘Amazon Prime’ tape almost never fail to show up on your doorstep in the coming days.